ihmeuw/vivarium_research/docs/source/onboarding_resources/computing/index.rst

 You should have 2 bash configuration files, your bash profile or :code:`.bash_profile` and your bash rc or :code:`.bashrc`.

+Once you make edits to either of these files, you will need to log out and then back into the cluster before they will take effect.

 bash profile
 ~~~~~~~~~~~~